mauer4/Personal-Project-Verilog-CLOCK/README.md

 <p align="center"><img src="/Media/Photos/Top_B.jpg" width="80%"></p>
 <p align="center">view of the DE1-SOC <b>CLOCK</b> Implementation</p>

+### Navigating Directories
+- <b> Media: </b> Includes photos of the project, diagrams and a short video of the working design on the FPGA.
+- <b> Simulation: </b> Includes .do files. regress.do includes, when run on Modelsim, just load the top level rtl testbench and runs it.
+The rest of the .do files load the wave signals to the relevant testbenches
+- <b> Source: </b> This directory includes two folders.
+The Modules include the System-Verilog modules.
+The modules included are: card_7seg.sv, BCD.sv, CLOCK.sv, and clock_top.sv (top-level-module).
+The Testbenches folder includes all of the corresponding testbenched.
+- <b> Synthesis: </b> Thie directory includes only 2 files.
+The first, CLOCK.sof if the .sof file you can load direcly onto the DE1-SOC board.
+The other is the DE1-SOC pin assignment file- for the users ease-of-use.

 ## Project Challenges
 Some of the goals of the project were:
 - Asynchrounous Design (multiple clocks used for state transition and for manual time configuration.